 Strain into a Collins glass over fresh ice.

 Top with the club soda.

 *Miso syrup: Combine 2 cups white sugar and 2 cups water in a saucepan.
 Simmer on medium until the sugar is dissolved.
 Whisk in 1/2 cup white miso until incorporated, then remove the syrup from the heat and let cool.
-Store in the refrigerator for up to 2 weeks.
+Will keep, tightly sealed and refrigerated, for up to 2 weeks.